danny-zh/epam_intro_cloud_devops/Bash.md

 Variables in shell programming don´t have a type and normally they are interpreted as strings.
 However, depending on the context upon which those variables are invoked they allow arithmetic operations.

-Bash has an extended set of options for variable manipultation, we will explore some of them:
+Bash has an extended set of options for variable manipulation, we will explore some of them:

 **1. String Manipulation**

 1.1 Get the variable length whether its a single value variable or an array
-   - `echo "${#var}"` Echoes the length variable or the lenth of the first item if variables is an array
+   - `echo "${#var}"` Echoes the length of the variable or the lenth of the first item if variable is an array
    - `echo "${#var[@]}"  | echo "${#var[*]}"` Echoes length of the array

 1.2 Get substring from string variable